-So, judging by its ingredients alone, the Honest Kitchen appears to be a superior dog food.
+So, judging by its ingredients alone, the Honest Kitchen Dog Food appears to be a superior product.

-Free of any plant-based protein boosters, this looks like the profile of a dehydrated dog food containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed, dried peas and potatoes, this looks like the profile of a dry product containing a significant amount of meat.

-The Honest Kitchen is a plant-based raw dehydrated dog food using a moderate amount of assorted and named species as its main sources of animal protein, thus earning the brand 4.5 stars.
+The Honest Kitchen is a grain-inclusive dehydrated dog food using a significant amount of named meats as its dominant source of animal protein and it receives 5 stars.

 A Final Word